 4. High intensity - laser light waves can carry a lot of energy

-These properties allow the laser to precisely target specific molecules in the skin, delivering higher amounts of energy to that target than other light based treatments.
+These properties allow the laser to precisely target specific molecules in the skin, delivering higher amounts of energy to that particular target.
 In contrast, IPL devices shine a bright incoherent light consisting of a much broader range of wavelengths.
+Thus, lower energies are delivered to the target.
 However, IPL still has many useful applications in cosmetic medicine.

 Laser light interacts with skin in specific ways.